Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

 \subsection{Results}

 We now present exact gradient optimization results for the $\SF \rightarrow \Mott$ many-body transfer at unit filling $N_p = N_s=20$ using matrix product states.
-Exact diagonalization is prohibitively resource intensive at these numbers as the Hilbert space has dimensionality $D_\mathcal{H} \sim 10^{11}$ and requires $\sim\!1\,\si{TB}$ memory just to store a single generic state.
-Appendix~\ref{sec:numerics} gives an overview of the optimization details.
-For the following analyses it is convenient to record process durations both in terms of SI- and ``natural''/simulation time scales.
-The latter is associated with the tunneling rate which depends on the instantaneous control value, see Appendix~\ref{app:modelling}.
-The process duration in SI units, $T\st{SI}$, therefore depends on the control vector.
-We denote both durations by the format $T=T\st{sim}\,(T\st{SI})$ where $T\st{sim}$ is the process duration entering in Eq.~\eqref{eq:timeevolution}.
+A numerical exact diagonalization treatment \cite{zhang2010exact} is prohibitively resource intensive at these numbers as the Hilbert space has dimensionality $D_\mathcal{H} \sim 10^{11}$ and requires $\sim\!1\,\si{TB}$ memory just to store a single generic state.
+The initial starting points (seeds) for the optimization were generated by adding a sum of randomized Fourier components to an adiabatically inspired reference control, i.e. an exponential function that slowly crosses the critical point before ramping up.
+After generating a seed it is optimized using Eq.~\eqref{eq:exactGradientST} --- it is not bound by a parametrization and each $u_n = u(t_n)$ is independently adjustable.
+Appendix~\ref{app:opt} gives an overview of further optimization details.

-Figure~\ref{fig:FT99} shows the empirically achieved fidelity through numerical optimization as a function of process duration, the best of which are approximately given by an exponential law.
+Figure~\ref{fig:FT99} shows the empirically achieved fidelity through numerical optimization as a function of process duration $T$.
 From these we find minimal duration estimates $\tqsl[0.99] = 11\,(22.5\,\si{ms})$ and $\tqsl[0.9999] = 22\,(47.7\,\si{ms})$.
+The highest fidelities as a function of $T$ are found to approximately follow an exponential law.
 The effect of the optimization is seen to be significant as solutions are typically improved by several orders of magnitude.
-Sample optimization trajectories are shown in Appendix~\ref{sec:numerics}.
+Sample optimization trajectories are shown in Appendix~\ref{app:opt}.

+This successful application of exact-gradient optimal control techniques in the many-body limit constitutes the first main result of this paper. \\

-Figure~\ref{fig:controls} shows a subset of the optimized control ramps from Fig.~\ref{fig:FT99}(a) and we observe two control segments with very distinct behaviors. \pgfmathsetmacro{\theitemindent}{-0.25} \begin{itemize}[itemindent=\theitemindent em,align=left, leftmargin=*] \item[\textbf{Segment 1 -- linear:} $\mathbf{t/T \in [0, \frac{2}{3}]}$.] ~ With nearly vanishing variance and following an initial perturbation, this predominantly linear segment ``slowly'' crosses the critical point with high-frequency/low-amplitude oscillations.
+Figure~\ref{fig:controls} shows a subset of the optimized control ramps from Fig.~\ref{fig:FT99}(a) and we observe two control segments with very distinct behaviors. \pgfmathsetmacro{\theitemindent}{-0.25} \begin{itemize}[itemindent=\theitemindent em,align=left, leftmargin=*] \item[\textbf{Segment 1 -- ``linear'':} $\mathbf{t/T \in [0, \frac{2}{3}]}$.] ~ With nearly vanishing variance and following an initial perturbation, this predominantly linear segment ``slowly'' crosses the critical point with high-frequency/low-amplitude oscillations.